 Please recycle Sunday bulletins and music!
 Place them in the containers on the desk in the vestry room or in the containers in the back of the church.
 Thank you.

 Learn also about Partakers, www.partakers.org.
 Click on “The Difference We Make” for a great video.
-How does it enable our work?
-For more information email Tom Tufts at email@example.com or talk with Tom at Coffee Hour.
+How does Partakers enable our prison work at St. James’s?. called Job Not Jails. ssion. -ost profound book ever written on Mary Magdalene."ble. go so we will also so Please join the monthly meeting of the Prison Ministry Team at St. James’s on the first Sunday of May, May 4 following the 10:30 service.
+For more information email Tom Tufts at firstname.lastname@example.org or talk with Tom at Coffee Hour.
 Thanks!

 THE HEALING ART OF MUSIC THERAPY

 The Healing Art of Music Therapy is the theme for a Sherrill House spring event to take place in the undercroft of Trinity Church, Copley Square, on Tuesday, April 29th, from 5:30-7:30 p.m.